IDHalverson/outlook-group-emails/README.md

 ---

 ## Issues
-Visit the Issues tab, open one, and react with a ➕ to vote for that issue.
+Visit the Issues tab, open one, and react with a ➕ to vote for that issue to get fixed first.